 JetBlue and Virgin America lead the pack, offering in-flight Wi-Fi on 100% of their ASM.
 The downside for Virgin America is that its in-flight Wi-Fi is the most expensive—it costs up to $25 per day.

 Delta was a close second in availability, offering in-flight Wi-Fi on 98% of its ASM.

-Delta, JetBlue, and Virgin America tied for the fastest in-flight Wi-Fi at a speed of 15 Mbps.
+Delta and Virgin America tied for the fastest in-flight Wi-Fi at speeds up to 15 Mbps.

-If you’re simply looking for the fastest in-flight Wi-Fi, you have several options.
-However, while Delta, JetBlue, and Virgin America all offer in-flight Wi-Fi up to 15 Mbps, they vary in price enormously.
+If you’re simply looking for the fastest in-flight Wi-Fi, go for Delta or Virgin America.
+However, while both these airlines offer in-flight Wi-Fi up to 15 Mbps, they vary in price enormously.

-- If JetBlue doesn’t work for you, Delta should be your next choice.
+- Delta should be your first choice.
 It charges up to $16 per day for in-flight Wi-Fi, which it offers on 98% of its ASM.

-- Finally, if you can’t find a JetBlue or Delta flight that offers Wi-Fi and matches your travel time and destination, your next choice should be Virgin America.
-Getting Wi-Fi on Virgin America will cost you up to $25, but you’re sure to get the top speed offered.
+- If you can’t find a Delta flight that offers Wi-Fi and matches your travel time and destination, your next choice should be Virgin America.
+Getting Wi-Fi on Virgin America will cost you up to $25 per day, but it’s available on every flight.

 Frontier Airlines, Hawaiian Airlines, and Spirit Airlines don’t offer in-flight Wi-Fi.

 If you need Wi-Fi on your flight, avoid Frontier Airlines, Hawaiian Airlines, and Spirit Airlines.
 Despite being decently sized domestic airlines, they don’t offer in-flight Wi-Fi services on any of their ASM.